danaiballa/blackjack/README.md

 # blackjack
-Implementation of a BlackJack game in Typescript
+Implementation of a BlackJack game in Typescript.

 ## How to run
-1. install node.js
+1. Install node.js
     https://nodejs.org/en/download

-    Now you should have node.js and npm install.
-Check this using
+    Now you should have node.js and npm installed.
+You can verify this by using
     ```
     node -v
-    ```
-    ```
     npm -v
     ```
 2. Install typescript and ts-node.